How to Write an Artist Bio That Gets You Booked

 A strong artist bio for an EPK has a clear job to do in a short amount of space.
 Here is the structure that consistently works.

-Sentence one: who you are and what you make.
+Sentence one: who you are and what kind of music you make.
 Genre, location, one defining characteristic.
 This is not the place for mystery.
 Be clear.

 Sentence two or three: what makes you worth paying attention to.
 A notable credit, a defining moment, a comparison that gives context.
 Something that earns the next sentence.